voletibhaskar/Financial-Analytics/README.md

 # Financial-Analytics
 A walkthrough into measures of Analytics in Finance.

+1. VAR.ipynb